ablygo/ablygo.github.io/syntax-ideas.md

 dependent product:   (a : Int) -> (b : F a) -> G a b
 ```

-However, unlike `->` being right associative, `**` being sugar for dependent tuples is deeply magical.
+However, unlike `->` being right associative, `**` being sugar for dependent tuples is magical; it's more like a comma that
+doesn't need enclosing parentheses (and would bind more tightly than `->`).
 We wouldn't actually be
 parsing it as a series of pairs, but as a single flat pair.
 Not only that, but we would still need syntax for 1-tuples and
 0-tuples.
 So while it parses nicer at a glance, those reasons make me *really* dislike the idea.
+But for readability, I
+*really* like the idea.
+What do?

 To summarize, if I were to do all of that I would have `(a : Type, b : F a, G a b)` being a flat dependent pair, `exists a.
-Show a => (a, a)` for a tuple with some erased/constraint fields`, `∃(a,a)` for the value,  and
+Show a => (a, a)` for a tuple with some erased/constraint fields, `∃(a,a)` for the value,  and
 `(a : Int) ** (b : F a) ** G a b`
 for sugar for the dependent pair again.
 That seems like possibly more syntax than I'm happy with for all slightly different
 takes on the same concept.